-14.1 The school will remain responsible for a pupil's welfare during their time at an alternative provider.
-When placing a pupil with an alternative provider, the school will obtain written confirmation that the provider has conducted all relevant safeguarding checks on staff.
+- 14.1 The school will remain responsible for a pupil's welfare during their time at an alternative provider.
+When placing a pupil with an alternative provider, the school will obtain written confirmation that the provider has conducted all relevant safeguarding checks on staff and will satisfy itself that the placement is meeting the pupil's needs. - 14.2 Those responsible for the commissioning of alternative provision will be aware that pupils in alternative provision will often have complex needs they will be mindful of the additional risk of harm that these pupils may be vulnerable to.